ttnleipzig/ttnleipzig-container/README.md

 ## Targets

-1. Enable andd connect people to use LoRa
+1. Enable and connect people to use LoRa
 2. Create LoRa network for Leipzig, Germany